facebook/react-native-website/website/versioned_docs/version-0.5/testing.md

 The version string `1.8.x_xxx` corresponds to JDK 8.

 You also need to install the [Buck build tool](https://buckbuild.com/setup/install.html).
+Note that brew may not install the version needed to run the tests.
+For best results, use the same version as the GitHub builds, which can be found in the `.circleci` folder in the root of the repo.

 To run the Android unit tests: